creeper6530/restful-bbs/DOCS.md

 | 405 METHOD NOT ALLOWED | HTTP method requested is not permitted at designed endpoint. |
 | 500 INTERNAL SERVER ERROR | Error occured in the server code.
 Please notify the administrator in case this happens. |

-## Except GET method
+## Except GET and auth
-These errors do not occur in the GET method.
+These errors do not occur in the GET method nor in authorization.
 | Status | Description |
 | --- | --- |
 | 401 UNAUTHORIZED | Authorization token was not provided. |